 - 1/4 teaspoon black pepper

 - Place chicken thighs in a 2.5-4 quart crockpot.

-- In a medium bowl, whisk together ketchup, chicken broth, balsamic vinegar, honey, brown sugar, garlic, salt, and pepper.
+- In a medium bowl, whisk together ketchup, chicken broth, balsamic vinegar, honey, brown sugar, corn starch, garlic, salt, and pepper.
 Pour over chicken in crockpot.

 - Put the lid on and cook on low for 4 hours, or high for 2 hours.

 - Serve over rice, mashed potatoes, noodles, or as you like!